 But do people's reluctance to marry, associate, or work with someone who has schizophrenia have anything to do with inadequate social skills?
 According to research, they are important.
-Medically reliable patients having schizophrenia were recorded having a conversation with a confederate for few minutes in a research by Penn, Kohlmaier, and Corrigan (2000)[14].
+Clinically stable outpatients with schizophrenia were recorded having a three-minute role-play conversation with a confederate in a research by Penn, Kohlmaier, and Corrigan (2000)[14].
 Eye contact, speech patterns, and disruptions like pauses or stutters were used by trained observers to score the patients' social abilities.

-2.3 Structure of Dopamine 2 Receptor
+Structure of Dopamine 2 Receptor

-Dopamine receptors are classified into two primary groups, D1 and D2, and are members of the G protein coupled receptor superfamily.
+Dopamine receptors are classified into two primary groups, D1 and D2, and are members of the G-protein-coupled receptor (GPCR) superfamily.
 Adenylyl cyclase is activated by stimulatory Gs proteins that are connected to the D1 family, which comprises D1 and D5 receptors[15].
 On the other hand, the D2 family, which includes the D2, D3, and D4 receptors, lowers adenylyl cyclase activity by binding to inhibitory Gi/o proteins.
 Alternative signalling routes for dopamine receptors have been discovered in addition to these traditional pathways.
+Dopamine D2 receptors (D2Rs) are located both pre- and post-synaptically in the central nervous system (CNS).
+They are primarily expressed in the striatum, nucleus accumbens, and olfactory tubercle, while being expressed at lower levels in the substantia nigra, ventral tegmental area, hypothalamus, cortex, amygdala, and hippocampus.
 Only post-synaptic, dopamine D1 receptors (D1Rs) are most widely expressed in the striatum, amygdala, olfactory bulb, and frontal brain.

 G-protein-coupled receptors (GPCRs) include D2 receptors.
 The structure of GPCRs is defined by seven transmembrane domains, with the carboxyl (C) terminus on the intracellular side and the amino (N) terminus on the extracellular side[16].
 One of the intracellular loops, which is noticeably bigger than the others, interacts with the related G-protein.
-Alpha ( $\alpha$ ), beta ( $\beta$ ), and gamma ( $\gamma$ ) are the three subparts that make up G-proteins; the $\beta\gamma$ complex is essential for attaching the G-protein to the cell membrane.
-G-proteins can be classified into several categories based on their functions, such as G $\alpha$ s (stimulatory) and G $\alpha$ i (inhibitory)[17].
+Alpha (α), beta (β), and gamma (γ) are the three subunits that make up G-proteins; the $\beta\gamma$ complex is essential for attaching the G-protein to the cell membrane.
+G-proteins can be classified into several categories based on their functions, such as G α s (stimulatory) and G α i (inhibitory)[17].

-Due to their accessibility on the cell surface and their significance in controlling different body processes, G-protein-coupled receptors (GPCRs) are among the most researched therapeutic targets in the pharmaceutical business[18].
+Due to their accessibility on the cell surface and their significance in controlling a variety of physiological processes, G-protein-coupled receptors (GPCRs) are among the most researched therapeutic targets in the pharmaceutical business[18].
 GPCRs are principally responsible for the actions of around 34% of FDA-approved medications.
 Nevertheless, a large number of currently available pharmacological treatments and GPCR-targeting medications are not selective and frequently interact with other proteins or unexpected GPCR subtypes.